magneticio/vamp.io/content/documentation/getting-started/merge-delete.md

 }
 </pre>

 So what happened here?
 Vamp has worked out what parts were already there and what parts should be merged or added.
-This is done based on naming, i.e. the save cluster already existed, so Vamp added a service to it at 0% weight.
+This is done based on naming, i.e. the sava cluster already existed, so Vamp added a service to it at 0% weight.
 A cluster named "backend" didn't exist yet, so it was created.
 Effectively, we have merged the running deployment with a new blueprint.

 ## Step 3: Transitioning from blueprints to deployments and back